jjbailey/sentinal/README.md

 ### Simple Log Monitor

-sentinal can monitor logs and process them when they reach a given size.
+sentinal can monitor logs and process them when they reach a specified size.
 In this example, sentinal runs logrotate on chattyapp.log when the log exceeds 5MiB in size:

     [global]
     pidfile  = /run/chattyapp.pid